And How to Care for Them

 I heard it in the background, but it immediately caught my attention.
 I turned and said, “I know exactly what to do about that!”

 I have amazing teeth.
-Braces corrected what nature gave me in terms of the overbite, but my teeth have never been a problem.
-As a child, I had two very small cavities on the lower side (same place, opposite one another between two of my teeth).
+Braces corrected what nature gave me in terms of the overbite but my teeth have never been a problem.
+As a child, I had two very small cavities on the lower side (same place, opposite one another between two of my molars).
 Back then, mercury was in the fillings, of course.
 Bad juju, mercury.
 If you have ever had metal fillings, I left a recipe at the end of this post which can chelate metal from the body.
 It’s yummy too (if you like cilantro)!